woa-vayu/POCOX3Pro-Guides/InstallWindows-en/ReinstallWindows.md

 ## Getting to Mass Storage Mode

-- Please turn your phone and boot to recovery again before proceding further
+- Please restart your phone and boot it into recovery again before proceding further.

 - Let's run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.